 Lilly Fellows Advisory Board, Member, 2018 – present, University

 International Business Committee, Chair, 2016 – present, University

 Academy of Legal Studies in Business - International Section, Secretary, Vice-President, President, 2015 – 2018, Professional

-Latin American and Caribbean Studies Institute, Academic Programs Committee, Member, 2015 – present, University
+Latin American and Caribbean Studies Institute, Academic Programs Committee, Member, 2015 – 2019, University

 - Sovereign Debt